qualiu/vscode-msr/README.md

 More details or other color settings follow [official vscode doc](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme).

-## Avoid Security Software Downgrade Search Performance
+## Avoid Security Software Downgrade Search Performance on Windows

 If you cannot get search results **in 1~2 seconds** for just **10000 code files** (auto skip `packages`, `build` and `junk files`):